CodeYourFuture/curriculum/content/js2/blocks/multiple-params/index.md

 ### 🧭 Strategy

-We've already worked out how to update the query params object given a single key-value pair in the query string.
-So our strategy will be to break the query string part into an array of key-value pairs👍
+We've already worked out how to update the query params object given a **single key-value pair** in the query string.

 > 💡 Key insight: If we can do it for **one pair**, we can try doing it for a **list of pairs** too.

-Our strategy will consist of breaking the query string into an array and then iterating through it to update the query object on each iteration.
+Our strategy will be to break the query string apart into an array of key-value pairs.
+Once we've got an array we can try iterating through it and storing each key value pair inside the `queryParams` object.

 Let's start with the first sub-goal.

 #### 🎯 Sub-goal 1: split the query string into an array of key-value pairs

-Query strings with muliple key-value pairs use `&` as a separator e.g. `sort=lowest&colour=yellow`.
-We want to break `sort=lowest&colour=yellow` into `["sort=yellow", "colour=yellow"]`.
+Query strings with multiple key-value pairs use `&` as a separator e.g. `sort=lowest&colour=yellow`.
+We want to split `sort=lowest&colour=yellow` into `["sort=yellow", "colour=yellow"]`.
 We can achieve this by calling `split` with the `"&"` separator.

 ```js {linenos=table,hl_lines=[4] ,linenostart=1}
 function parseQueryString(queryString) {